 In October 2020, Chaplain Kristin Largen invited Professor David Walsh to speak with the Interfaith Leadership Fellows—a group of Gettysburg College students including some of the SIA students—resulting in a renewed effort to create an official College statement.
 With the aid of faculty advisor Prof. David Walsh, the statement was written over the 2020-2021 winter break by members of the Students for Indigenous Awareness Club:

-To bring this statement to the campus community and create the resources for this webpage, the club worked closely with our larger working group, which included:
+To activate this statement and create resources for our campus and wider community, the club works closely with our larger working group, which includes:

 Students for Indigenous Awareness Club

 For students interested in learning more about opportunities for Indigenous awareness and advocacy on campus and beyond, we recommend connecting with the Students for Indigenous Awareness club.
 You can also follow them on Instagram @studentsforindigenousawareness.